cefleet/cefleet-teaching-notes/Python-101/1-classes.md

 - ```python
     class Person:
         def __init__(ignore_for_now):
-            print('You have initilized the person class')
+            print('You have initialized the person class')

     #__init__ is special and called automatically, otherwise it's just a function